Continuing our Crossroads Tournament Series –

 Allowed and Disallowed Targets and Techniques

-- The point and edge are valid striking surfaces of the sword over the entire target area.
-Pommel strikes are only valid when delivered to the front or top of the mask.
-They should be pulled and never land with full force.
+- The point and edge are valid striking surfaces of the sword over the entire target area

 - Only “straight” kicks above the waist and below the neck are allowed.
 Kicks are not scoring techniques but may be used to set up follow-on techniques to create space, or to push an opponent out of bounds.

-- Closed-fist punches are forbidden.
-Open-palm strikes, “straight-arms,” pushes, traps, and checks are allowed (though non-scoring) hand/arm-based techniques.
-Fighters wearing metal gauntlets may not strike with their hands in any fashion; violators will be penalized at the director’s discretion.
+- Closed-fist punches are forbidden, only open-palm strikes, “straight-arms”, pushes, traps, and checks are allowed (though non-scoring) although fighters wearing metal gauntlets may not strike with their hands in any fashion; violators will be penalized at the director’s discretion.

 - Submission grappling techniques whose inherent nature is serious injury (fractured bones, dislocated joints, suffocation, and the like) MUST be stopped short of full application by the competitors.
 Failure to do so will result in ejection from the tournament.